 Punch and Judy man Leslie Press is due to make a guest appearance with his troublemaking companion Mr Punch, celebrating his 35oth birthday this year.
 Sabine, cakemaker extraordinaire, is working on perfecting Mr Punch’s Special Mixture, the Crocodile has gone missing (typical), and I’ve buffed up a large teapot ready for action.

-Folding booklets – about how a chance encounter in Covent Garden led to Meeting Mr Punch – proved a bit of a challenge last night, but the design by talented graphics expert Emerald is hugely appreciated and admired, and just because she’s my daughter doesn’t mean I’m at all biased, but genes will out I say.
+Folding booklets – about how a chance encounter in Covent Garden led to Meeting Mr Punch – proved a bit of a challenge last night, but the design by talented graphics expert Emerald is hugely appreciated.

 The space at number 148, where Leslie Press lived as a boy before being evacuated in WW2, is now a hairdressing salon run by charming Lisa Hauck who also uses the salon to display small exhibitions.